LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/templates.rst

    </body>

-By using a template to build the website, changing the list of movies, schools, or hobbies just involves altering something as simple as an array or object.
+By using a template to build the website, changing the list of movies, schools, or hobbies involves altering something as simple as an array or object.
+After changing that data, the template does the tedious work of modifying the HTML.
-After changing the data, the template does the tedious work of modifying the HTML.
 The list of movies would update automatically if we add "Up" to our ``favoriteMovies`` array, which then gets passed into ``{{movieContent}}``.
 We do not need to worry about re-coding any of the tags.

-Templates SUpport Dynamic Content
+Templates Support Dynamic Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we add a search box to our website, a user could enter *Nasa images*, *giraffe gif*, *move trailers*, or something else.
+If we add a search box to our website, a user could enter *NASA images*, *giraffe gif*, *move trailers*, or something else.
 We cannot know ahead of time what a user will request, but we want our website to be able to display any relevant results.